Know something about this song or lyrics?

 There's hope in the water

-Speak minds handed down to you
+You speak minds handed down to you

-By the lies handed down by your truth
+By the lies, handed down by your truth

-Your angels that dance at your will
+And your angels will dance at your will

 Will mask your scrambling youth